Azure/Azure-Verified-Modules/docs/content/contributing/website/_index.md

 ### Software/Applications

-To contribute to this website you will need the following installed:
+To contribute to this website, you will need the following installed:

 {{< hint type="tip" >}}
 You can use `winget` to install all the pre-requisites easily for you.
 See the [below section](#winget-install-commands)